Curriculum Learning: A Survey: Applications of Curriculum Learning

-Shrivastava et al.~\cite{shrivastava2016training} introduce the Online Hard Example Mining (OHEM) algorithm for object detection which selects training examples according to a distribution that depends on the current loss of each sample.
-Although the idea is similar to SPL, instead of focusing on the easier examples, OHEM favors diverse high-loss instances.
-For each training image, the algorithm extracts the regions of interests (RoIs) and performs a forward step to compute the losses, then sorting the RoIs by loss.
-It selects only the examples for which the current network performs worst.
+Zhang et al.~\citeyearpar{Zhang-IJCV-2019} propose a collaborative SPCL framework for weakly-supervised object detection.
+Compared to Jiang et al.~\citeyearpar{Jiang-AAAI-2015}, the collaborative SPCL approach works in a setting where the data set is not fully annotated, corroborating the confidence at the image level with the confidence at the instance level.
+The image-level predefined curriculum is generated by counting the number of labels for each image, considering that examples with multiple object categories have a larger ambiguity, thus being more difficult.
+To compute the instance-level difficulty, the authors employ a mask-out strategy, using an AlexNet-like architecture pre-trained on ImageNet to determine which instances are more likely to contain objects from certain categories.
+Starting from this prior knowledge, the self-pacing regularizers use both the instance-level and image-level sample confidence to build the curriculum.

-Li et al.~\cite{li2017multiple} use curriculum learning for weakly supervised object detection.
-Over the standard detector, they add a segmentation network which helps detecting the full objects.
-Then, they employ an easy-to-hard approach for the re-localization and re-training steps, by computing the consistency between the outputs from the detector and the segmentation model, using intersection over reunion (IoU).
-The examples which have the IoU value greater than a pre-selected threshold are easier, thus they will be used in the first steps of the algorithm.
+Soviany et al.~\citeyearpar{soviany2019curriculum} apply a self-paced curriculum learning approach for unsupervised cross-domain object detection.
+They propose a multi-stage framework in order to better transfer the knowledge from the source domain to the target domain.
+In this first stage, they employ a cycle-consistency GAN \citep{Zhu-ICCV-2017} to translate images from source to target, thus generating fully annotated data with a similar aspect to the target domain.
+In the next step, they train an object detector on the original source images and on the translated examples, then they generate pseudo-labels to fine-tune the model on target data.
+During the fine-tuning process, an easy-to-hard curriculum is applied to select highly confident examples.
+The curriculum is based on a difficulty metric given by the number of detected objects divided by their size.

-Wang et al.~\cite{wang2018weakly} introduce an easy-to-hard curriculum approach for weakly and semi-supervised object detection.
-The framework consists of two stages: first the detector is trained using the fully annotated data, then it is fine-tuned in a curriculum fashion on the weakly annotated images.
-The easiness is determined by training an SVM classifier using a part of the fully annotated data and measuring the mean average precision per image (mAPI): the image is easy if mAPI is greater than 0.9, hard if the mAPI is smaller than 0.1, and normal otherwise.
+Shrivastava et al.~\citeyearpar{shrivastava2016training} introduce the online hard example mining (OHEM) algorithm for object detection, which selects training examples according to the current loss of each sample.
+Although the idea is similar to SPL, the methodology is the exact opposite.
+Instead of focusing on the easier examples, OHEM favors diverse high-loss instances.
+For each training image, the algorithm extracts the regions of interest (RoIs) and performs a forward step to compute the losses, then sorts the RoIs according to the loss.
+It selects only the training samples for which the current model performs badly, having high loss values.